 Rigorous, Rewarding Curriculum

 The Program is designed to fit an Honors student's educational plan without additional time or credits.
-Students have a wide choice of courses to fulfill requirements, as Honors classes are available in the University's core curriculum, in the student's major, in Senior Honors Thesis courses, and as electives.
+Students have a wide choice of courses to fulfill requirements, as Honors classes are available in the University's core curriculum, in the student's major, in Senior Honors Thesis (capstone) courses, and as electives.
 Students can also receive Honors credit for studying abroad.

 - Small, seminar-size, interactive classes